xaniadakis/MiniJava-Static-Checking-Semantic-Analysis-/README.md

 # MiniJava Static Checking Semantic Analysis

-In this project i implement a part of the compiler for MiniJava, a subset of Java.
+In this project I implement a part of the compiler for MiniJava, a subset of Java.

 MiniJava is designed so that its programs can be compiled by a full Java compiler like javac.